 Houser holds a bachelor’s degree from the University of Idaho and a Master of Science Degree in Historic Preservation from Eastern Michigan University.
 A native of Vancouver, Washington, Michael returned to the Washington state via Bend, OR where he served as the Historic Preservation Planner for six years managing the CLG programs for the County and three incorporated cities.
 His previous work experience includes time at the Henry Ford Museum in Dearborn, MI; survey work for the Historic Landmarks Foundation of Indiana; and historic home inspections and architectural work for Thomas Hickey Architects in Chicago.

 Her recent efforts focus on sea level rise and disasters, specifically their impacts on cultural resources.
 Her publications include Hotel Ponce de Leon: The Rise, Fall and Rebirth of Flagler’s Gilded Age Palace, published in 2015.
 She received the inaugural Roy E. Graham Award for Excellence in Historic Preservation Education from the Florida Trust for Historic Preservation and the University of Florida’s first Distinguished Alumni Award in Historic Preservation.
 She has delivered more than 60 academic and 30 community presentations in 45 cities and 11 states and in Washington, D.C.
+In addition, Keys is the Principal for Keys and Associates, LLC, a cultural resources and fundraising consulting firm based in St. Augustine.

 Thereafter, Ken returned to Georgia where he helped found Piedmont Preservation, a historic preservation consulting firm.
 Ken’s work with Piedmont focused on local historic preservation commissions including surveys, district designations, design guidelines, and design review assistance.
 While still consulting on a limited basis, Mr. Kocher is now in the employ of Madison, Georgia where, as the Design & Information Officer, his duties include overseeing the Madison’s Historic Preservation program.